daxiangt/OTCBot/ReadMe.md

 *   **Broadcast Messaging**: Send text messages or photos with captions to multiple groups at once.
 *   **Group Selection**: Choose between broadcasting to a list of "Large Groups" or "All Groups".
+*   **Options Strategy Pricer**: Calculate the net mark price for a multi-leg options strategy from Deribit using the `/px` command.
 *   **Authorization Control**: Only users listed in `Allowed_User.csv` can perform administrative actions.
 *   **Dynamic Configuration**: Reload all user and group lists from CSV files on-the-fly with the `/reload` command, without needing to restart the bot.
 *   **Unanswered Message Alerts**: Monitors designated groups and triggers alerts if a user's message isn't answered by an admin within 5 minutes.